mufflyt/coi/README.md

 Latest GOBA issues.xls - There are 71 people with the exact same first, middle, last, suffix names and the same city, state.

+85% matched from GOBA to PPI number.
+# Add demographics with NPPES and PhysicianCompare.